konkotgit/JFF/keyboard/README.md

 ### Keyboard

+When ordering keycaps, make sure you have an extra SHIFT in size 1.25U

 JFF has a connector fully compatible with the keyboard from the excellent project [Omega Home Computer](https://github.com/skiselev/omega "Omega Home Computer") by Sergey Kiselev.

 ![JFF Keyboard](/photos/jff_keyboard_04.jpg)